timruffles/mobile-drag-drop/README.md

 [Demo](http://reppners.github.io/ios-html5-drag-drop-shim/spec-compliance/)

-Check out the demo to see it in action.
+Check out the demo to see it in action and monitor the console to see the events firing.

 ## Install/Config